 - Very light at 376g a pair

-These pedals are designed with extremely angled edges with a noticeably concave shape.
+These pedals are designed with extremely angled edges and a noticeably concave shape.

 The hexagonal design helps to brush off rock and floor strikes with ease and keep your foot planted in rough terrain.
 The sharp pins contribute to making these exceptionally grippy.